Protected DataChain & BlockChain (Pro)

 }

-Note: The blockchain only allow data that is stored as a value (structs) and not as a reference (classes).
-This ensures that the list elements cannot be indirectly manipulated by you, which would lead to an accidental integrity problem, even if it is meant to be.
+Note: The blockchain only allows data that is stored as a value (structs) and not as a reference (classes).
+This ensures that the list elements cannot be indirectly manipulated by you, which would otherwise lead to an accidental integrity problem, even if it were intended.
 However, you can of course also allow data by reference if you wish.